raminmohammadi/MLOps/Labs/Kubernetes_Labs/README.md

 - Each pod contains one or more containers.
 A container hosts the application code and all the dependencies the app requires to run properly.

+### Kubectl
+**Kubectl** is a command line tool for Kubernetes.
+It allows you to run commands against Kubernetes clusters to deploy applications, inspect and manage cluster resources, and view logs.

+To read more on how to install kubectl, please refer to [kubectl installation guide](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)

 ### Deployment
 A **Deployment** provides declarative updates for Pods and ReplicaSets.
 You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
 This structure allows you to easily scale and update your application.